shamansir/rpd/docs/sections/network.md

 <!-- TODO: embedded example -->

 For a complete list of properties could be used to define a Node, see [Node Definition](./api.html#node-definition) in [API section](./api.html).
-Also see [Defining node type](./toolkits.html#defining-node-type) and [Writing a Renderer for a Node](./toolkits.html#writing-node-renderer) chapters in [Toolkits section](./toolkits.html).
+Also see [Defining Node Type](./toolkits.html#defining-node-type) and [Writing a Renderer for a Node](./toolkits.html#writing-node-renderer) chapters in [Toolkits section](./toolkits.html) if you want to create bundles of your Node types, called _Toolkits_.

 ### Connecting Nodes

 Nodes process data that came inside through Inlets and then send processed data through their Outlets to Inlets of the other nodes.
 The connection between Outlet of one node and Inlet of another node is called Link.
 User may connect one Outlet to several Inlets, and also, if it's allowed by configuration (usually not), connect several Outlets to one Inlet.
+But this rules are controlled only by Renderer, in the code you may connect outlets to inlets as many times as you want, so you should control existing connections by yourself.

 <!-- TODO: some picture about how the process goes -->